Rent-seeking: Examples

-The classic example of rent-seeking, according to Robert Shiller, is that of a property owner who installs a chain across a river that flows through their land and then hires a collector to charge passing boats a fee to lower the chain.
+The classic example of rent-seeking, according to Robert Shiller, is that of a property owner who installs a chain across a river that flows through the owner's land and then hires a collector to charge passing boats a fee to lower the chain.
 There is nothing productive about the chain or the collector, nor do passing boats get anything in return.
 The owner has made no improvements to the river and is not adding value in any way, directly or indirectly, except for themselves.
 All they are doing is finding a way to obtain money from something that used to be free.

-An example of rent-seeking in a modern economy is spending money on lobbying for government subsidies to be given wealth that has already been created, or to impose regulations on competitors to increase one's own market share.
+An example of rent-seeking in a modern economy is spending money on lobbying to obtain government subsidies or a share of wealth that has already been created, or to impose regulations on competitors in order to increase one's own market share.

-Economists such as Lord Adair Turner, the former chair of the British Financial Services Authority, have argued that innovation in the financial industry is often a form of rent-seeking.
+Economists such as Paul Krugman and Lord Adair Turner, the former chair of the British Financial Services Authority, have argued that innovation in the financial industry is often a form of rent-seeking.